israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 > console.log(arr[arr.length - 1]); // logs 'this is the last element'
 >```

+    Array elements are object properties in the same way that `toString` is a property

 ### Math
  Math is an object with arithmetic functions to perform mathematical tasks.